Pembroke, New York

 Pembroke is a town in Genesee County, Western New York, United States.
 The population was 4,292 at the 2010 census.
-The town is named for a town in west Wales.
+The town is named after a town in west Wales.
 Pembroke lies on the west border of Genesee County, west of Batavia.

 History

 Pembroke was first settled in 1804 by David Goss.

 Pembroke was established from part of the town of Batavia in 1812.

 Geography

 According to the United States Census Bureau, the town has a total area of 41.7 sqmi, of which 41.7 sqmi is land and 0.02% is water.

 The New York State Thruway (Interstate 90) passes through Pembroke, and New York State Route 5 intersects New York State Route 77 in the town.

 Tonawanda Creek and its tributary Murder Creek flow through the town.

 The west town line is the border of Erie County.